-- Voluntary Departures - Employee Engagement
+Employee Engagement

-Tactic Timeline Analyze termination and transfer data to identify top five schools with the greatest number of voluntary departures.
-Q1 Communicate exit interview results to schools/departments.
-Pull and analyze Q1 year-over-year data.
-Monitor voluntary departure data to determine improvement in the identified top five schools, add schools as necessary.
-Q2 ▶ Pull and analyze Q2 year-over-year data.
-Develop a system for accountability for exit survey completion.
-Monitor voluntary departure data to determine improvement in the identified top five schools, add schools as necessary.
-Q3 ▶ Pull and analyze Q3 year-over-year data.
-Analyze data to setermine if accountability strategy has increased the number of exit surveys completed.
-Q4 ▶ Pull and analyze Q4 year-over-year data.
+Tactic Timeline Q1 Analyze termination and transfer data district wide.
+Analyze termination and transfer data of Pasco Qualified Opportunity Zone schools and communicate results to all stakeholders.
+Pull and analyze Q1 year-over-year data to identify trends.
+Analyze termination and transfer data district wide.
+Q2 Analyze termination and transfer data of Pasco Qualified Opportunity Zone schools and communicate results to all stakeholders. ▶ Pull and analyze Q2 year-over-year data to identify trends.
+Analyze termination and transfer data district wide.
+Q3 Analyze termination and transfer data of Pasco Qualified Opportunity Zone schools and communicate results to all stakeholders.
+Pull and analyze Q3 year-over-year data to identify trends.
+Q4 Pull and analyze Q4 year-over-year data.
 Identify any trends that may need to be addressed to increase strategic retention.
 Evaluate outcomes and make recommendations for improvement.
-Communicate results to all stakeholders and celebrate successes.
+Communicate results to all stakeholders and celebrate success.